hojimat/oldhomepage/pages/works.md

 - Using IRF in ANN (working paper)
 - Individualized Lifecycle Investments in Turkey (working paper)
-- Economics in Questions and Answers (planned)a
+- Economics in Questions and Answers (planned)

 ## Freelance works